quill18/VideoSummarize/README.md

 # VideoSummarize

-A Python application that automatically transcribes video/audio files using OpenAI Whisper and generates intelligent summaries optimized for Let's Play gaming content using OpenAI's API.
+A Python application that automatically transcribes video/audio files using OpenAI Whisper and generates intelligent summaries content using OpenAI's API.
+The example prompt is optimized for Let's Play gaming content, but it can be modified to fit any type of video.

 Created by Martin 'quill18' Glaude, mostly using Claude Code.